JustinGreenslade/QAP-2/README.md

 # QAP-2
-QAP 2 set of assignments
+QAP 2 of first semester.